membraneframework/membrane_webrtc_plugin/README.md

 ## Exchanging Signaling Messages

 To establish WebRTC connection you have to exchange WebRTC signaling messages between peers.
-In `membrane_webrtc_plugin` it can be done by the user, by using `Membrane.WebRTC.Signaling` or by passing WebSocket address to
-`Membrane.WebRTC.Source` or `Membrane.WebRTC.Sink`, but there are two additional ways of doing it, deditated to be used within
+In `membrane_webrtc_plugin` it can be done by the user, with `Membrane.WebRTC.Signaling` or by passing WebSocket address to `Membrane.WebRTC.Source` or `Membrane.WebRTC.Sink`, but there are two additional ways of doing it, deditated to be used within
 `Phoenix` project:
  - the first one is to use `Membrane.WebRTC.PhoenixSignaling` along with `Membrane.WebRTC.PhoenixSignaling.Socket`